turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 - To restart a shut-down Turbo Console, select **Start > All Programs > Startup > Turbo Sandbox Manager**, and then the most recent version.
 Launching an application from a Turbo host via a web browser restarts the Turbo Console.

 - Any Turbo user can sign in to a host using the Turbo Console.
-This includes users with turbo.net accounts and users with accounts on private TurboServers.
+This includes users with turbo.net accounts and users with accounts on private Turbo Servers.

 - To be "signed in" means that applications will run without prompting for a username and a password, application settings data are saved, and settings for that user can be viewed and edited.